 The existential authenticity as authentic and independent experiences since the tourists can get out of the routine through escaping from the pressures of everyday life rather than their perceived to the authenticity of tourist destinations (Kim and Jamal, 2007), Wang (1999).
 The tourists do not need the authenticity and origin of the attractions, since it can satisfy tourists, it will remain authentic.
 Fourthly, Heidegger's philosophy claims that the term authentic can be implemented on objects that mean real, authentic, untouched, or pure.
 Tourists who think authentic then what is in this world is considered authentic, human power determines the essence or form of authenticity (Heidegger, 1977a, b).
 Souvenir production for the purpose of benefiting local people separates authentic meanings (Halewood and Hannam 2001).
 There are five criteria for authenticity that proposed by (Wang, 1999).
-Those are the absence of absolute criteria for assessing authenticity, traditions built to fulfill the development needs at a certain time, interpretation of events, activities, and physical arrangements can influence perceptions of authenticity, expectations touris are associated with authenticity, over time the authenticity of an object can change.
+Those are the absence of absolute criteria for assessing authenticity, traditions built to fulfil the development needs at a certain time, interpretation of events, activities, and physical arrangements can influence perceptions of authenticity, expectations tourists are associated with authenticity, over time the authenticity of an object can change.
 Tourists do not pursue authenticity, most of them enjoy and accept events that are staged and reprogrammed (Bruner, 1991; Chhabra, Healy, & Sills, 2003; Cohen, 1988; Moscardo & Pearce, 1999; Yang & Wall, 2009).
 It means the reproduction tends to be accepted if it is indeed authentic (Bruner, 1991).

-In accordance with the authenticity ideology and typology, it could be stated that the majority of both international and domestic tourists' perceptions towards the Traditional Megalithic Village of Bena were perceived as an authentic cultural heritage destination with the criteria of pure, unique, antique, traditional and has a characteristic of village life.
+In accordance with the authenticity ideology and typology, it could be stated that the megalithic traditional village of Bena was perceived as an authentic cultural heritage destination with the criteria of genuine, unique, antique, and traditional.
 The accessibility to the destination area was stated in good condition with very large parking area outside the destination area.
-The entrance ticket is considered reasonable for international tourists.
+The entrance ticket is considered reasonable.
 In spite of a little interaction is given due to the communication barrier in English, the indigenous people are considered pure in welcoming tourists.
 There were no complaints against indigenous children who asked for money or candy when photographed or when tourists passed through the traditional wooden houses as well as a genuine player of traditional flute who entertained without asking any fees to both international and domestic tourists.

-The majority of both international and domestic visitors stated that the architecture of traditional wooden houses is unique, traditional, authentic, and typically village, whereas the tourists are lack of understand to the history of the traditional megalithic village.
+The majority of tourists stated that the architecture of traditional wooden houses is unique, traditional, authentic, and typically village, whereas the tourists are lack of understand to the history of the traditional megalithic village.
 The rest rooms as supporting facilities needed to be maintained regularly.
 The officers at TIC should be more friendly and should always provide much information to tourists about the stories and history of the traditional megalithic village of Bena.

-The ceremonial of a new house blessing ka sa'o and reba are perceived as a unique, sacral, pure and typically village ceremonial.
-Both international and domestic visitors perceived the authentic experience by involving the ceremony.
-The uniqueness and sacredness of rituals could be perceived from its local languages and traditional instrument.
+The ceremonial of a new house blessing Ka sa'o and Reba are perceived as a unique, sacred, pure and typically village ceremonial.
+The tourists perceived the authentic experience by involving the ceremony.
+The uniqueness and sacredness of rituals could be perceived from its local languages and traditional music instrument.
 The traditional dancing, wearing local traditional costume, and consuming the traditional local drink and food were perceived as an authentic experience.
 The minority of women tourists stated that slaughtering of sacrificial animals was not uncommon, since the way to slaughter the sacrificial animals by swinging a long knife into the pig's forehead.
 The host stated wisely that this ritual has been carried down and well preserved from generation to generation by ancestors for sacredness purpose than for pleasure.